ionic-team/stencil-site/src/docs/introduction/getting-started.md

 ```

 This will change your current directory to `my-first-stencil-project` (or whatever you named your project), install your
-dependencies for you, and begin the development server.
+dependencies for you, and start the development server.

 At this time, Stencil does not interact with any version control systems (VCS) when running `npm init stencil`.
 If you
 wish to place your project under version control, we recommend creating initializing your VCS now.
 If you wish to use